-Estes Park is the absolute perfect place in Colorado to elope!
+Estes Park is one of the absolute perfect places in Colorado to elope!
 It hits all the marks with its scenic beauty, trails, wildlife, and more.
-It’s also easily accessible from the Denver airport and has plenty of lodging and dining options too.
+It’s also easily accessible from the Denver airport and has plenty of lodging and dining options, too.
 All of this will easily make your Estes Park Elopement a one stop shop for an intimate wedding!

 There is no limit to planning your elopement in Estes Park.
-You can decide to have the ceremony on a cliff, next to a lake, or even at a local restaurant, hotel, or event location.
-Your wedding can easily become an adventure by including horseback riding, hiking, snowshoeing, and more.
+You can decide to head into Rocky Mountain National Park or hit up some incredible locations nearby!
+You can have your ceremony on a cliff, next to a lake, or even at a local restaurant, hotel, or event location.
+Your elopement can easily become an adventure by including horseback riding, hiking, snowshoeing, and more.
 Whatever you envision for your adventurous, special day is possible!

 Estes Park Highlights